-The emotional fear is that feeling that we experience when we respond to an imaginative situation or a major change that is going to take place.
+Emotional fear is that feeling that we experience when we respond to an imaginative situation or a major change that is going to take place.
 What happens in a very individual way.
-Since our brains do not distinguish something happening in our imagination from reality, our minds turn into an enemy, while we strive to make something happen.
+Since our brains do not distinguish something happening in our imagination from reality, our minds turn into an enemy while striving to make something happen.

 My best tips to cope with the fear of travelling alone

-If you are serious about travelling alone, then you should be prepared to dig deeper to understand where your fear is rooted and why you are scared to travel alone.
+If you are a woman and serious about travelling alone, then you should be prepared to dig deeper to understand where your fear is rooted and why you are scared to travel alone.